-SBI Clerk admit card 2018 to be available today at sbi.co.in
+SBI Clerk admit card 2018 released, download at sbi.co.in

 A written examination will be conducted for selection of the candidates and nearly 4 per cent reservation will be provided in direct recruitment to differently abled persons.
 The selection will be made on the basis of an online preliminary and main examination and test of specified opted language.
 The language test will only be conducted for those who will qualify mains.

-SBI PO admit card 2018: How to download
+SBI PO admit card 2018: Steps to download

 Step 1: Visit the official website of the bank – sbi.co.in